Monereum/Monereum/monereum-examples/README.md

 This repository contains setup examples for Quorum Platform.

 Current examples include:
-* [7nodes](examples/7nodes): Starts up a fully-functioning Quorum environment consisting of 7 independent nodes.
+* [7nodes](examples/7nodes): Starts up a fully-functioning Monereum environment consisting of 7 independent nodes.
 From this example one can test consensus, privacy, and all the expected functionality of an Ethereum platform.

 Additional examples exist highlighting and showcasing the functionality offered by the Quorum platform.
 An up-to-date list can be found in the [Monereum Documentation](https://docs.goquorum.com/en/latest/Getting%20Started/Quorum-Examples/) site.